MohamedHerz/Hammer-The-Moles-/README.md

 ***
 ### **Personal insight**
-#### Thought out coding this project I have mostly faced challenges with SetInterval method, also changed some of the ideas I had about the game design and faced difficulties applying other ideas such as adding a function to randomly pop up a trap or a bomb that trigger a gameover function
+#### Thought out coding this project I have mostly faced challenges with SetInterval method, also changed some of the ideas I had about the game design and faced difficulties applying other ideas such as adding a function to randomly pop up a trap or a bomb that trigger a gameover function.
+However I have learned a lot while implementing it and got more confident about js coding and front-end web development

 ### ***QA***